 Hello.
-My name is Kirt, and I'm a
+My name is Kirt, and I'm a vintage

-two decades now.
+now.
 Call it my middle age crisis.
 At sixty years old, there is no sign of abatement

 in enthusiasm.
-Nearly every day I still find myself reading and
+Nearly every day I still find myself reading and commenting on articles

-and others, maybe, in truth, I've grown comfortable with my addiction.
+maybe, in truth, I've grown comfortable with my addiction.

-While perusing a few vintage newspaper editions from the World War II era looking
+While perusing a few vintage newspaper editions from the World War II era

+Marks 20th Anniversary."
 It contains many stories reporting on various aspects of

 the first twenty years of the commercial radio market.
 Sure, radios were available

 for sale prior to 1920, but the first commercial radio broadcast was aired by

 KDKA in Pittsburgh,